Viincenttt/MollieApi/README.md

 ```
 Install-Package Mollie.Api
 ```

+### Example projects
+Two example projects are included.
+A simple console application and a web application that allows you to view, create, pay and refund payments.

 ### Creating a MollieClient object
 The MollieClient object allows you to send and receive requests to the Mollie REST webservice.